papyrcms/papyrcms/docs/getting-started.md

 ## Getting Started

 Starting a Papyr website can be super quick and easy.
-In order to follow these instructions, you'll need git, nvm, and npm.
+In order to follow these instructions, you'll need git, and npm.

 ### Environment Setup

 Fork or copy the repo and clone it into your own environment.
-Next, run `nvm use` to make sure you're using the right Node version (lower versions can cause problems with Node's debugger with Next.
-If you insist on a lower version and have problems running it, try removing `NODE_OPTIONS=\"--inspect\"` from the start script).
 Then run `npm install`.

 ### Config Variables